Quantum-optical channels that output only classical states: Abstract

 \section{Abstract}

 The Glauber-Sudarshan diagonal `weight' function provides a natural divide between the quantum-optical notion of classical and nonclassical states of continuous variables systems.
 Based on this demarcation, a channel is said to be nonclassicality breaking if it outputs only classical states for any input state.
-We use the notion of nonclassicality breaking channels to study the `nonclassical character' of a quantum channel.
 We focus on multimode bosonic Gaussian channels and classify those that are nonclassicality breaking by introducing a criterion that needs to be satisfied by the matrices representing these channels.
 The criterion can be interpreted as a nonclassicality benchmark for these channels since it quantifies the threshold noise at which there is a complete nonclassical to classical transition of the output states, i.e., it quantifies the robustness of the nonclassicality of the outputs of the channel against Gaussian noise.
 We then prove a striking `duality' between nonclassicality breaking and entanglement breaking bosonic Gaussian channels.